 As note earlier, yield comes with a cost.
 Each of the above stocks carries some level of additional risk higher than the average Aristocrat, Achiever or Champion.
 Ideally, we will start building our income portfolios years before we need the income, but if that is not possible, diversifying and focusing on higher quality stocks should help reduce our overall portfolio risk.

-Full Disclosure: Long UBA, OHI in my High-Yield portfolio.
-See a list of all my dividend growth holdings here.
+Full Disclosure: Long ORI, MCY and T. See a list of all my Dividend Growth Portfolio holdings here.